Multiverse (Magic: The Gathering): Pre-mending era

 Wizards began to take back narrative control with the Mirage (1996) storyline.
 "Detailed story summaries for Mirage and Visions were available on the Wizards website, covering the events of the Mirage War.
 But it was with Weatherlight that Magic's first epic narrative began".
 Wizards wanted to try to create a more cohesive universe with the next major expansion, Weatherlight (1997), comparable to other works like Star Wars.
 Mark Rosewater and Michael G. Ryan developed a long-term story arc that would cross through several expansions as well as into comics, magazines, and novels.
-With the cards, a small team of dedicated writers was used to make sure there was a consistent voice to the flavor text to help emphasize the story elements.
+With the cards, a small team of dedicated writers was used to make sure there was a consistent voice in the flavor text to help emphasize the story elements.
 "The next four years, from Tempest in 1997 through Apocalypse in 2001, would follow the story of the legendary Skyship Weatherlight and her crew".
-This saga was intended to last the next five years, but several factors came into play by the time the Urza block was released: there was a change in leadership in oversight of Magic: The Gathering and the direction it was heading, players were not interested in the lead characters of the saga, and players had found it difficult to follow the narrative from the cards alone.
+This saga was intended to last the next five years, but several factors came into play by the time the Urza's block was released: there was a change in leadership in oversight of Magic: The Gathering and the direction it was heading, players were not interested in the lead characters of the saga, and players had found it difficult to follow the narrative from the cards alone.

 In 1998, a new four-issue limited comic series was published by Dark Horse.
 Around the same time, Wizards had regained control on the license to publish novels and comics and they decided to make the novels the primary route for the story of Magic: The Gathering which would tie in closely with the cards designed for the expansion.
 This approach was used through the Onslaught block in 2003, after which Wizards found that novels were not a sufficient means to build out the details for cards; novels would be focused on how characters change over events, while the game presented a character at a single moment, and a novel could not flesh out all the other supporting elements that the card designers needed to build their sets without weighing down the readers.

 Following Onslaught, the narrative of Magic: The Gathering took a more distanced approach.
 Once an idea for an expansion was presented, preliminary work was done simultaneously by the research and development team and by the creative staff to build out the basic gameplay concepts and the setting of that expansion, respectively.
 Once both sides agreed to that, the two teams then proceeded primarily on individual routes towards their end production.
 Brady Dommermuth, the Creative Director in 2006, said that "generally the cards provide the world in which the novels are set, and the novels sometimes provide characters represented on cards.
 But cards also introduce their own characters that might not appear in the novels.
 In short, the Magic creative team and the novelists work largely in parallel and inform each other as much as possible."